andrechuakj/tp/docs/2101UserGuide.md

 Like the `findMember` command, `findEvent` does not require the names to be capitalised, but they have to be typed in full!
 </div>
 <div markdown="block" class="alert alert-primary">:bulb:
 The `findMember` and `findEvent` commands are powerful tools to help you work faster.
-Want to view the enrolment of "Nicholas", but you don’t want to scroll the member list?
-Use the `findMember` then follow it with the `viewMember` command to achieve that.
+Want to view the enrolments of "Nicholas", but don’t want to scroll through the member list?
+Use the `findMember` command then follow it with the `viewMember` command to achieve that.
 </div>
 <hr class="command-separator">